MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-permissionset-object.md

 ## Permission set example

-The following example illustrates a permissionset `Sales Person` with permissions given to data in tables, each with different level of access.
-The <!-- [Assignable property](properties/devenv-assignable-property.md)--> [Assignable property](https://review.docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-assignable-property?branch=new-properties) is set to `true` which allows the permissionset to be assigned to a user.
+The following example illustrates a permission set `Sales Person` with permissions given to data in tables, each with different level of access.
+The <!-- [Assignable property](properties/devenv-assignable-property.md)--> [Assignable property](https://review.docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-assignable-property?branch=new-properties) is set to `true` which allows the permission set to be assigned to a user.
 The <!--[Permissions property](properties/devenv-permissions-property.md)--> [Permissions property](https://review.docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-permissions-property?branch=new-properties) is set to the list of objects to give permissions to.
 The `RIMD` access assigned to data in the `Customer` table provides full access, whereas, for example, access is limited for data in the `Currency` table only allowing full read and modify permission.

 ```al